DanciuA004/Year3Project/diary.md

 # Diary

+### Saturday the 7th of December, 2024
+Added transitions and animations to PowerPoint and submitted.
+Formatted interim report and added work from proof of concept reports.

 ### Friday the 6th of December, 2024
 Finished the powerpoint for submition tomorrrow and started thinking of script.